-* Asian chocolate makers use more substitutes for cocoa
+* Asian chocolate makers use more substitutes for cocoa butter

 * Price of palm-oil based alternatives much cheaper

 * Confectioners use butter substitute to prices down